Ángel Blanco: La Ola Blanca

 In early 1966 Ángel Blanco began teaming with another white clad wrestler, Dr. Wagner to form the team La Ola Blanca ("The White Wave").
 The team quickly became one of the most well coordinated, talented teams as the two masked wrestlers' style complimented each other so well.
 La Ola Blanca began headlining cards all over Mexico, drawing full crowds whenever they faced the top local talent.
 In late 1969 the team won a several weeks long tag team tournament to earn a shot at the Mexican National Tag Team Championship held by El Santo and Rayo de Jalisco, a team that was virtually unbeatable up until that point in time.
 La Ola Blanca defeated Santo and Rayo in three very closely contested falls to take the championship.
 Over the next couple of years La Ola Blanca defended their titles against top teams such as Mil Máscaras and Black Shadow and Los Rebeldes (René Guajardo and Karloff Lagarde).
 The team were voted Box y Lucha magazine's "Tag Team of the year" in 1966 and again in 1967.
-Early on in their career La Ola Blanco became a trio when they added El Enfermero but the trio did not last long as El Enfermero was to old to keep up with the intensity of Wagner and Ángel Blanco.
+Early on in their career La Ola Blanco became a trio when they added El Enfermero but the trio did not last long as El Enfermero was too old to keep up with the intensity of Wagner and Ángel Blanco.
 La Ola Blanca would become a trio once more when rookie El Solitario joined the group.
 El Solitario had both the talent and the charisma to keep up with Wagner and Ángel Blanco.
 Beyond teaming with Dr. Wagner and El Solitario, Ángel Blanco also worked storylines with Ray Mendoza and Dory Dixon.
 Blanco defeated Mendoza to win the NWA World Light Heavyweight Championship on May 9, 1969, losing it back to Ray Mendoza on Christmas Eve 1968. Ángel Blanco went on to win the Mexican National Heavyweight Championship from Raúl Reyes in 1969.
 By 1969 the group was the biggest Rudó team in all of Mexico, but El Solitario started to gain quite a following among the fans.
 El Solitario's popularity only skyrocketed when Dr. Wagner and Ángel Blanco turned on him one night during a match and attacked him.
 The attack on El Solitario started one of the biggest and longest-running storylines in wrestling, spanning three decades.
 In 1972 El Solitario defeated Ángel Blanco in a Luchas de Apuesta match, unmasking him in the process.
 The feud between La Ola Blanca did not slow down due to the unmasking and drew full houses all over Mexico as La Ola faced El Solitario and various partners such as El Santo or Rayo de Jalisco.
 On October 26, 1973, Ángel Blanco finally lost the Mexican National Heavyweight Championship to Enrique Vera, ending a more than three-year-long title reign.